 As procedures for powering up the Odyssey or stretching the Aquarius’s life support system were developed in mission control, hundreds of engineers in California and New York would test them out in the same factories where the spacecraft were built.

-“In Apollo 13 movie, you see Grumman,” trying to hedge its support for some of the risky tactics being employed by mission control, and “that did not happen,” remembers Kranz, who is otherwise “very pleased” with Ron Howard’s movie.
-[To see what the other controllers thought of the movie, see sidebar, “Mission Control at the Movies”].
+“In the Apollo 13 movie, you see Grumman” trying to hedge its support for some of the risky tactics being employed by mission control, and “that did not happen,” remembers Kranz, who is otherwise “very pleased” with Ron Howard’s movie.
 “The contractor support was absolutely superb,” says Kranz determinedly.
 “The contractors knew what was at risk for every mission.
 If we had a problem and we turned to them, they gave us everything we needed.”